What is Acquisition Premium?

 - The motivation of the bidders

 - The number of bidders

 - Competition in the industry

 What is the Correct Price to be Paid as Acquisition Premium?

-It is difficult to understand whether the acquisition premium that is paid is overvalued or not.
-As in several cases, a high acquisition premium ended in better results than what a lower acquisition premium did.
-But this case is always not true.
+It is not easy to understand whether the acquisition premium paid overvalues or not.
+As in several cases, a high premium ended in better results than a lower one.
+But this is not always true.

-Like when Quakers Oats acquired Snapple, it had paid $1.7 billion.
-The company did not perform well as Quaker Oats sold Snapple to Triarc Companies for less than 20% of what it had paid earlier.
-Therefore proper analysis should be done before going for a deal and not get instigated because the other competitors in the market are offering a greater price.
+Like when Quakers Oats Company acquired Snapple, it had paid $1.7 billion.
+However, the company did not perform well as Quaker Oats Company sold Snapple to Triarc Companies, Inc. for less than 20% of its earlier payments.
+Therefore, one must do proper analysis before going for a deal and not get instigated because the other competitors in the market are offering a greater price.

 Where do we Record Turnover Premium in Books of Account for the Acquirer?

-This has been a guide to Takeover Premium in Mergers and Acquisitions.
-Here we discuss acquisition premium calculation along with practical examples and its relationship with Synergies in M&A. You may also take a look at the following useful M&A articles –
+This article is a guide to Acquisition Premium in M&A and its definition.
+Here, we discuss takeover premium calculation with examples and its relationship with synergies in M&A. You may also take a look at the following useful M&A articles: –